gpertea/stringtie/README.md

 ./run_tests.sh
 ```

-These small test/demo data sets can also be downloaded separately as <a href="https://github.com/gpertea/stringtie/raw/test_data/tests.tar.gz">test_data.tar.gz</a>
+These small test/demo data set can be downloaded as <a href="https://github.com/gpertea/stringtie/raw/test_data/tests_3.tar.gz">tests_3.tar.gz</a>
 along with the source package and pre-compiled packages on the <a href="https://github.com/gpertea/stringtie/releases">Releases</a>
 page of this repository.